 There is a dedicated ramp entrance next to the main entrance.
 At the bottom of the ramp there is a bell that will alert staff to your arrival.
 The entrance is 800mm wide and our reception area enables wheelchair users to manoeuvre freely.

 All visitors must report to Reception on the ground floor.
-There are five stairs from the street level main door to the Reception desk.
+There are four stairs from the street level main door to the Reception desk.
 The stairs have handrails at both sides.

 Accessible toilets are located on the ground and second floors.
 They are accessed via push doors with a width of 800mm.